benmayersohn/gfdatabase/README.md

 **DO NOT CREATE MORE THAN ONE *Question Feeder* PAGE.**

 * You can make the question feeder your home page, or you can have a different static home page and keep your question feeder at another permalink.
 * You can assign one or more topics to each question.
-To display all the topics in one place, make a blank page that uses the *Topics* template.
-The page will be automatically generated from the topics you have entered.
+To display all the topics in one place, make a page that uses the *Topics* template.
+The page will be automatically generated from the topics you have entered, though you can enter content on the page and it will be shown before the list of topics.
 * If you want to show all your blog posts in one place, create a blank page using the *Post List* template.
 All your posts will be presented here in reverse chronological order.
 * Create a navigation menu from the WordPress customizer under the *Menus* panel.
 Then you can customize it under the *Navigation Bar* section of the *Essentials* panel.